Questfall/docs/authors/ratings.md

 # Ratings

-The quality of the author's quest is reflected in the **Rating** users give to it.
+The quality of the author's quest is reflected in the **Rating** users give to it and this incentivizes authors to focus on producing high-quality quests valued by the community.

 To finalize the completion of a quest, each user must rate the quest from 1-10.
 The ratings are weighted by user level and will directly impact the author's **Reputation Score**.